 Michelle Held is a singer-songwriter whose music is heart-centered and deeply resonant.
-Known for a voice that recalls folk legends, she blends beautifully crafted, poetic lyrics with soulful, genuine narratives that capture the human condition.
-Her songs invite listeners into a space where authenticity and warmth shine through, building a timeless connection across generations.
+With a singular voice, she weaves poetic lyrics with soulful, genuine storytelling that captures the human experience.
+Her songs invite listeners into a space of warmth and authenticity, creating a timeless connection.

-Held’s self-written and -produced debut single The World Moves On, featuring strings by Sav Madigan and Katie Larson of The Accidentals and horns by CJ Camerieri, is an evocative and hopeful folk song that realizes the fragility of life.
+Held’s self-written and -produced debut single The World Moves On, is an evocative and hopeful folk song that realizes the fragility of life.
 The subject is personal; Held’s childhood was marked by great tragedy with the unexpected loss of her father.
 This is a reflective piece about those moments when everything unalterably changes forever and yet, somehow the world keeps spinning as if nothing has changed at all.

 Two years ago, I told Michelle that I thought she had the gift.
 I am changing ‘thought’ to ‘know.’